-Lake Viedma covers an area of 420 square miles (1,100 sq km) and it is located in the norther park of the park.
+Lake Viedma covers an area of 420 square miles (1,100 sq km) and it is located in the northern part of the park.
 It along with the surrounding area accounts for the second region of the national park.
-This lake along with the southern Lake Argentino feed the Santa Cruz River.
+This lake along with the southern Lake Argentino feeds the Santa Cruz River.
 Mount Fitz Roy and Cerro Torre are both located in this region of the park.

 Los Glaciares National Park is a UNESCO World Heritage site displaying an excellent example of Magellanic subpolar forest as well as featuring the Patagonian steppe biodiversity.
 The arid Patagonian steppe is created from the barrier of the Andes mountains which prevent moisture from the Pacific Ocean reaching the other side of the range.

 Cougar, guanaco, nandues, and the South American gray fox call this steppe area home.
 Ranching is threatening the gray fox placing it on the endangered species list.
 The Magellanic subpolar forest serves as the home for guindos, huemul deer, lengas, and nires.

 Los Glaciers Highlights

 Without question, the Perito Moreno Glacier is the highlight of Los Glaciares National Park.
 People from around the world travel to the majestic Patagonia area to explore the region with Perito Moreno Glacier being one of the highlighted attractions.

 The more adventurous look to climb Mount Fitz Roy or Cerro Torre.
 These are targeted mountains for climbers who venture into Patagonia.

 Perito Moreno Glacier